Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 For more details about custom commands, see the [Microsoft Docs on custom commands](https://learn.microsoft.com/en-us/minecraft/creator/documents/customcommands).

-## Commands via chat send event
+## Commands via Chat Send

 ::: warning
-Deprecated in favor of slash commands as of 1.20.80
+Deprecated in favor of slash commands as of 1.21.90
 :::

 We will add simple commands, such as `!gmc` to change our gamemode to creative and `!gms` to change into survival.